Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunwhenconfigurationiscomplete.md

 ---
 title: When Configuration Ends
-summary: An interface that allows you to hook into the configuration sequence of NServiceBus
+summary: An interface that supports hooking into the configuration sequence of NServiceBus
 tags:
  - life-cycle
 related: